werf/werf/docs/pages/guides/github_ci_cd_integration.md

 Now, let us explore the main strategies to deploy the review environment.

-> We do not limit you to the options offered, but quite the opposite: we recommend combining them and creating a workflow configuration that suits your team's needs.
+> We do not limit you to the options offered, but quite the opposite: we recommend combining them and creating a workflow configuration that suits your team's needs

 #### 1. Manually